manuelarte/gowasp/README.md

 > make dr

-## 🛠️ Functionality
+## 🛠️ Application Overview

 Once you have the application running, let's start first exploring the functionality provided by it.

-### Login/Signup Page
+### 🔑 Login/Signup Page

-If you go to [/users/signup][1], you can see a form to sign up.
+Navigate to  to access the signup form [/users/signup][1].
 Let's try to create a user, for example, with:
 ```
 username: test
 password: test
 ```

-### Welcome Page
+### 🏠 Welcome Page

 After you login or create an account, you are redirected to the [welcome][3] page.
 In this page you can see an intro blog, and also links to the latest posts.
 Let's click in one of the latest posts.

-### Post Page
+### 📝 Post Page

-In the post page, you can see the post, and also the comments for that post, along with a form to post your own comment.
-Let's try to add a comment by typing something like:
+Clicking on a post takes you to its details page, where you can read the post, view comments, and submit your own comment.
+Try to submit a comment like:

 ```
 very nice post!